ICTU/Kwaliteitsaanpak/README.md

 # ICTU Kwaliteitsaanpak Softwareontwikkeling

-ICTU's Kwaliteitsaanpak is a set of guidelines used at [ICTU](https://www.ictu.nl/) for software development projects.
+[ICTU's Kwaliteitsaanpak](https://www.ictu.nl/kwaliteitsaanpak) is a set of guidelines used at [ICTU](https://www.ictu.nl) for software development projects.

 This repository contains the source information and automation scripts for generating ICTU's Kwaliteitsaanpak documentation.
-The latest release of the Kwaliteitsaanpak is available from the ICTU website: [https://www.ictu.nl/kwaliteitsaanpak](https://www.ictu.nl/kwaliteitsaanpak).
-The latest unreleased version is available via [https://ictu.github.io/Kwaliteitsaanpak](https://ictu.github.io/Kwaliteitsaanpak).
+The Kwaliteitsaanpak itself is available via [https://ictu.github.io/Kwaliteitsaanpak](https://ictu.github.io/Kwaliteitsaanpak).

 ## Documents

 The Kwaliteitsaanpak consists of a main document containing the Kwaliteitsaanpak itself, a number of templates, and a self-assessment checklist.
 The sources are a collection of Markdown files and supporting material.
-Scripts convert the Kwaliteitsaanpak main document to pdf, the templates to docx, and the self-assessment checklist to xslx.
+Scripts convert the Kwaliteitsaanpak main document to html and pdf, the templates to docx, and the self-assessment checklist to xslx.

 ## Authoring guidelines